-Stick to the facts and use "I" statements (i.e., "I feel like my words don't matter to you when you constantly interrupt me" or "We appreciate your concern and all your help but we won't be needing you to move in with us after the baby is born").
+Stick to the facts and use "I" statements (i.e., "I feel like my words don't matter to you when you constantly interrupt me" or "I feel scared and misunderstood when you yell at me").

 Remember that manipulative parents are not known for their empathy.
-They will try to confuse you, go on the offensive, or assume the role of a victim - something they do a lot.
+They will try to confuse you, go on the offensive, or assume the role of a victim.

 “An unhappy alternative is before you, Elizabeth.
 From this day you must be a stranger to one of your parents.
 Your mother will never see you again if you do not marry Mr. Collins, and I will never see you again if you do.” ― Jane Austen, "Pride and Prejudice"

-If all else fails and your difficult parent continues to cause you a great deal of psychological harm, consider forgoing a relationship altogether, at least for the foreseeable future.
+A parent isn't someone you can easily cut out of your life.
+But if all else fails and your difficult parent continues to cause you psychological harm, consider forgoing a relationship altogether, at least for the foreseeable future.

-It might sound harsh or even impossible - unlike a spouse or friend, a parent isn't someone you can easily cut out of your life - but in some cases that is the only logical recourse.
-A parent who is fundamentally incapable of accepting you for who you are, unable to see the error of their ways after numerous attempts to communicate how their behavior or words affect you, someone who is consistently abusive, demeaning or critical - that parent is a destructive force that will continue to tear you down until you put a stop to it.
+In some cases it's the only logical recourse.
+A parent who is fundamentally incapable of showing love and support, who is unable to see the error of their ways after numerous attempts to communicate how their behavior or words affect you, someone who is consistently abusive, demeaning or critical - that parent is a destructive force that will continue to tear you down until you put a stop to it.